C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/cannabinoid-effects-en.md

 # Chronic cannabis abuse -  a neuro-biological primer
 [![National Survey on Drug Use and Health][cannabis-statistics-image]][cannabis-statistics]

-With over 24 million users, cannabis is the most widely used drug in the USA; a seemingly harmless substance.
-Abuse, however, should not be underestimated as it has many long term consequences.
+With over 24 million users, cannabis is the most widely used drug in the USA; a seemingly harmless substance if you smoke a  - abuse, howeshould not be underestimated as it has many long term consequences.
 <!--more-->
 ## Preface